UK's Johnson says 'difficult' to back new N.Irish Brexit deal

 But Sunak will be eager to secure the backing of the pro-UK Democratic Unionist Party (DUP) in Northern Ireland, and, to a lesser extent, Johnson -- who retains a following among hardline Brexiteers.

-The Windsor Framework reduces the influence of EU law in Northern Ireland, and creates a new "green lane" for goods coming from Britain that are not intended to go on to the EU's single market via Ireland.
+The Windsor Framework reduces the influence of EU law in Northern Ireland, and creates a new "green lane" for goods coming from Britain but not intended to go on to the EU's single market via Ireland.

+The DUP says it will take its time in studying the deal, having refused for a year now to re-enter a power-sharing government in Belfast, in part because of its dislike of the old protocol.

-Johnson said it risked keeping Northern Ireland in the EU's regulatory orbit and would prove "a drag anchor on divergence" from EU rules for the UK as a whole.
+Johnson said the agreement risked keeping Northern Ireland in the EU's regulatory orbit and would prove "a drag anchor on divergence" from EU rules for the UK as a whole.

 Doing things differently from Brussels "is the point of Brexit", he said, vowing to keep fighting for "what I think of as Brexit".